-For example, if you set the fill factor to 90%, it will fill 90% of Leaf Level pages and leave 10% blank.
+For example, if you set the fill factor as 90%, SQL Server will fill 90% of Leaf Level pages and leaves 10% blank.

-If you want to add a record to the leaf level page in this way, you will find the empty space and delay the problem of spreading the index on the disk.
+In this way, if you want to add a record to the leaf level page, you will find the empty space and delay fragmentation.

 You can set Fill Factor according to the speed of fragmentation of your index.
 But remember that, your index’s leaf level size will increase , because it will add free space at the end of the pages.